jpaulorio/closures-and-actors/README.md

     $ ./build-and-run.sh

-Run the following command to run both programs computing prices for 50 products:
+Run the following command to run both single-actor and multiple-actors modes **with core.async transport**  computing 10,000 prices for 100 products:

     $ ./run.sh

+Run the following command to run the multiple-actors mode **with Kafka transport** computing 10,000 prices for 100 products:

+    $ ./run-kafka.sh

-Run the following command to run the bank account example:
+Run the following command to run the bank account example with core.async transport:

     $ ./run-bank-account.sh

+Run the following command to run the bank account example with Kafka transport (Docker required):

+    $ ./run-bank-account-kafka.sh

 Run the following command to run the closures example: